-CLAUDE.md that actually works.
+CLAUDE.md that actually blocks.

 $ curl -sSf https://arai.taniwha.ai/install | sh click to copy

-Rules fire when they matter
+Rules fire when they matter — and actually block

 You: "Create a new database migration"